 Penalty: $2 000.

-[Regulation 39 inserted in Gazette 17 December 1999 pp.6212-13.]
+[Regulation 39 inserted in Gazette 17 Dec 1999 p.
+6212-13.]

 40. Maximum number of pearl oysters which may be seeded at one time

 A licensee or permit holder shall ensure that the number of pearl oysters that are subjected to pearl seeding during one operation does not exceed the number of pearl oysters specified in the notice of pearling or hatchery activity lodged in respect of the operation.